-Forty-one of the forty-two (98 percent) sample consumer records contained a copy of the consumer's current IPP.
-However, the record for consumer #15 at day program #16 did not contain a copy of their current IPP.
+Thirty of the thirty-one (97 percent) sample consumer records contained a copy of the consumer's current IPP.
+However, the record for consumer #43 at day program #20 did not contain a copy of their current IPP.
+During the review, the IPP for consumer #43 was provided to day program #20.
+Accordingly, no recommendation is required.